AdaCore/gnatstudio/docs/users_guide/mdi.rst

 you want to perform (such as debugging or version control operations).
-For example, when using the debugger, the default perspective consists of windows containing the call stack, data window, and the debugger console, each at the location you've set.
-When you start the debugger again, you don't have to reopen these windows.
+For example, when using the debugger, the default perspective consists of windows containing the call stack, data window, and the debugger console, each at the location you have set.
+When you start the debugger again, you do not have to reopen these windows.

 .. index:: menu; window --> perspectives
 .. index:: menu; window --> perspectives --> create new